FoxMoss/Setting-Up-j2me-in-2025-debian/README.md

 ![Screenshot](assets/img_mobility.png)

-## Installing the other plugins you need (Painful)
+## Installing the other plugins you need
 1. Still in Tools > Plugins, open the Downloaded tab
-2. Click Add Plugins
-3. Select all the plugins from the ZIP file you extracted earlier.
-They'll all get added to a list; from here, click Install.
-Some of them may give you an error; unselect these and try again until you have all the plugins you *can* install.
+2. Select all the plugins from the zip file you used earlier except for the following:
+    - Java ME SDK CPU Profiler Snapshot Viewer
+    - Profiler (Java ME Projects Support)
+    - Profiler Ant Support
+    - Toolbar core
+    - Java ME SDK Welcome Screen.

 ![Screenshot](assets/img_jme_plugins.png)